open-turo/swift-test-drs/Sources/TestDRS/Documentation.docc/FAQ.md

 ## How do I verify the arguments of non-Equatable types?

-When dealing with non-Equatable types, you can use ``getMatchingCall()`` to access the function call and examine its input:
+When dealing with non-Equatable types, you can use ``ExpectWasCalledResult/getMatchingCall()`` to access the function call and examine its input:

 ```swift
 // Access a single call